Byron Holland, MBA, ICD.D, president and CEO

 Jacques is committed to the development of a new Canadian Internet architecture.
 He has served as the catalyst for the creation of a national Canadian IXP association, CA-IX, and is a member of the Manitoba Internet Exchange’s (MBIX) and the DNS-OARC Board of Directors.

 Jacques holds an Electronics Engineering Technologist diploma from Algonquin College in Ottawa, is ITIL v3 Foundation certified and is a certified Agile ScrumMaster.

 Steven Barry, vice-president of information technology

 Steven Barry is the vice-president of information technology at CIRA, leading the IT team responsible for the .CA domain name registry, a critical component of Canada’s national Internet infrastructure.
-Barry also manages CIRA’s software development and information management efforts, taking responsibility for the delivery of new products and services.
+Steven also manages CIRA’s software development and information management efforts, taking responsibility for the delivery of new products and services.